chriszero/EOS_connect/README.md

 #### Energy Price Forecast
 Energy price forecasts are retrieved from the chosen source (e.g. tibber, Akkudoktor, Smartenergy, ...). **Note**: Prices for tomorrow are available earliest at 1 PM.
 Until then, today's prices are used to feed the model.

-#### Battery Price Analysis (Historical Cost)
+#### Battery Price Analysis (Inventory Valuation)
-EOS Connect calculates the actual cost of the energy in your battery by looking at your charging history from the last 96 hours.
-Instead of a fixed estimate, it uses a **Weighted Average Cost (WAC)**:
+EOS Connect calculates the actual cost of the energy currently stored in your battery by analyzing your recent charging history.
+Instead of a simple average, it uses an **Inventory Valuation (LIFO)** model:
 - **Smart Tracking**: It automatically identifies if energy came from your solar panels (0€) or the grid.
+- **Inventory Focus**: It calculates the price based on the most recent charging sessions that match your current battery level.
+This means the price reflects the "value" of the energy actually inside the battery.
 - **Live Pricing**: For grid charging, it uses the exact electricity price at that time.
-- **Session History**: Shows you exactly when, how long, and at what cost your battery was charged.
-- **Easy Visualization**: A dedicated "Battery Overview" dashboard shows all these details in simple charts and tables.
+- **Visual Feedback**: The dashboard highlights which charging sessions are currently "in inventory" and which are historical.

 > **Note:**
 > All data collection, forecasting, and optimization cycles are now driven by the `time_frame` setting in your configuration.